flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 Performing an Autoland is permissible for CAT II / CAT III runways when low visibility procedures (LVP) are not enforced and this may even extend to CAT I runways.

-Autolands can also be subject to local procedures and authorities.
+Autoland can also be subject to local procedures and authorities.

 ### When Not to Use Autoland